 Selz offers an overlay which means that you can take payment right on your existing website or blog — even if you offer payment through PayPal.

-Not only is it sleek, but your buyers have a better experience which means more sales for you.
+Not only is it a sleek way to sell a product online, but your buyers have a better experience which means more sales for you.

 Even if potential buyers ditch the checkout process at any point, we help you automatically recover sales with our abandoned cart emails.
 It’s a win-win for everyone.

-5. They’re trying to sell to a nonexistent audience
+5. They’re trying to sell a product online to a nonexistent audience

 This ties back into #2: if you don’t know who your ideal audience is, then you likely don’t have one (yet!).
 Trying to sell to a nonexistent audience is not only a waste of time, but it doesn’t work.